About this website and me

 As a result of my research interests and involvement with various projects and organisations, I have published

-I am a member of SEALG (Southeast Asia Library Group), ASEASUK (Association of Southeast Asian Studies
+I am a member of SEALG (Southeast Asia Library Group), ASEAS (Association of Southeast Asian Studies, and EUROSEAS

 Jana Igunma M.A., M.A.
 (LIS)